cole-johanson/smartsheetr/README.md

-You will also need to [generate a smartsheet API key](https://help.smartsheet.com/articles/2482389-generate-API-key) and then add it as a global enviroment variable:
+You will also need to [generate a smartsheet API key](https://help.smartsheet.com/articles/2482389-generate-API-key) and then add it as a global environment variable:

 ``` r
 Sys.setenv("SMARTSHEET_API_TOKEN" = <your token>)